xNaCly/blog/content/posts/2023/vue-electron.md

 {{<callout type="Tip">}}

 - To develop the application in the browser, run: `yarn dev`
-- To develop the application in a electron instance, run: `yarn start-electron`
+- To view the application in a electron instance, run: `yarn start-electron`
   {{</callout>}}

 {{<callout type="Warning">}}